-A detailed breakdown of acquisitions on an individual asset basis can be found in the
+A detailed breakdown of acquisitions on an individual asset basis can be found in the supplementary information attached to this budget document.

 RECOGNITION OF ASSETS

 Assets for which the fair value as at the date of acquisition is under \$5,000 are not recognised as an asset in accordance with Financial Management Regulation 17A (5).
 These assets are expensed immediately.